oracle-livelabs/database/microtx-ords-data-consistency/ords-provision/ords-provision.md

 ## Task 2: Grant Privileges to the Schema in FREEPDB1

-1. Login to FREEPDB1 using the default username and password.
+1. Login to FREEPDB1 as SYS user.

     ```SQL
     <copy>
-    sys/Passw0rd@FREEPDB1 as sysdba
+    sys/[new-user-password]@FREEPDB1 as sysdba
     </copy>
     ```

+    Where, `[new-user-password]` is the new password that you specify for the `SYS` user in a previous task.

-2. Change the default password.
+2. Change the password for the OTMM user.

     ```SQL
     <copy>
-    ALTER USER OTMM IDENTIFIED BY [<new-freepdb1-password>];
+    ALTER USER OTMM IDENTIFIED BY [new-freepdb1-password];
     </copy>
     ```

-    Where, `<new-freepdb1-password>` is the new password that you want to set for the `OTMM` schema user.
+    Where, `[new-freepdb1-password]` is the new password that you want to set for the `OTMM` schema user.

     ```SQL
     <copy>